Queen Elizabeth Scholarship Trust (QEST)

 “The QEST scholarship means everything to me, both the financial support it provided but also a belief in myself as a craftsman, giving me the confidence to pursue handsewn shoe making as a business.”

-Today, Carréducker keeps the handsewn craft firmly at its heart from its bespoke shoes service at Gieves & Hawkes and James Purdey & Sons to passing on skills and knowledge through the Carréducker Shoe & Leather School in Shoreditch.
+Today, Carréducker keeps the handsewn craft firmly at its heart from the Carreducker Bespoke Showroom at Chocolate Studios and bespoke shoe service at Gieves & Hawkes to passing on skills and knowledge through the Carréducker Shoe & Leather School in Shoreditch.

 In 2018, Deborah received the QEST Award for Excellence at the Royal Warrant Holders Association Annual Luncheon in recognition of Carréducker’s ambition for the handsewn craft.
 For nearly 20 years, she and business partner James Ducker, have inspired hundreds of handsewn shoemaking enthusiasts, enthused future generations of shoe makers and championed the craft to a global audience of bespoke customers.